Welcome to…

 Learn how to use the WCFP

-Updated January 23, 2023 – Click on any post below and read about each station and the exercises you can learn to do.
-Also included below is an Exercise Database, a summary of the stations and the exercises prepared by Windermere PE Director Brad White.
-Other resources to help you learn to make the most from your visits to the Windermere Community Fitness Park will appear here as they are created!
+Click on any post below and read about each station and the exercises associated with each station.
+Also included below is an Exercise Database, a downloadable summary of all the stations and the exercises.

 Exercise Database